Credit Cards - November 10th

 Fixed rate: A loan where the interest rate does not change during the term of the loan or during a specific time period, regardless of whether the Reserve Bank official cash rate goes up or down.

 Floating rate: An interest rate that changes when the official cash rate set by the Reserve Bank of New Zealand goes up or down.
-Floating rate loans change regularly in interest rate, so you will pay a different amount as your repayment each month.
+The interest rate on a floating-rate loan changes regularly, so you’ll pay a different amount each time it changes.

-Guarantee: A promise you make to pay someone else’s loan if they fail to meet their required repayments or break their loan contract in another way.
+Guarantee: A promise you make to pay someone else’s loan if they fail to meet their required repayments or break their loan contract.
 Also known as an undertaking.

 Interest in arrears: Interest payments are charged at the end of a period.